1.1. Contact organisation

 18.5.1.
 Imputation - rate

-For the target indicator "Individuals having ordered goods or services for private use over the internet in the last 12 months" (individuals who ticked 'Within the last 3 months' or 'Between 3 months and a year ago' in question D1 of the 2022 model questionnaire): It is not relevant.
+For the target indicator "Individuals having ordered goods or services for private use over the internet in the last 12 months" (individuals who ticked 'Within the last 3 months' or 'Between 3 months and a year ago' in the question “When did you last buy or order goods or services for private use over the internet?”): It is not relevant.

 In case of the household’s net monthly income the data of a randomly chosen household having the same socio-demographic characteristics was imputed.